 That is all from me for this weekend.
-I’m hoping to spend the remainder of the day planting while husband starts painting the old fence at the back of the garden.
+I’m hoping to spend the remainder of the day planting while my husband starts painting the old fence at the back of the garden.
 Black. 😉 Have an enjoyable weekend, I hope the weather will be kind to you.
-Please take care and stay safe.
+Take care and stay safe.

 About Six On Saturday

 To join with other garden enthusiasts from around the world, and see how they garden, just take six photographs and post them to Twitter and/or your blog each Saturday.
 You can get all the details from The Propagator who kindly set it all up.

 All photographs copyright of Catherine Wood unless otherwise stated